Esri/arcgis-maps-sdk-java-samples/portal/webmap-keyword-search/README.md

 ## How to use the sample

 Enter search terms into the search bar.
 Once the search is complete, a list is populated with the resultant webmaps.
 Click on a webmap to set it to the map view.
-Click on the "Find More Results" button to add more results to the list.
+Click on the "Find more results" button to add more results to the list.

 ## How it works